-The new Aerowatch Les Grandes Classiques Chronograph Pilote (Ref.
-A 61948 NO03) is due to be unveiled at the upcoming Baselworld 2013 show.
-It won’t impress any enthusiast with ingenuity of design or some revolutionary complication.
+The Aerowatch Les Grandes Classiques Chronograph Pilote (Ref.
+A 61948 NO03) was first unveiled at the Baselworld 2013 show.
+It won’t impress any enthusiast with the ingenuity of exterior design or some revolutionary complication.
 It’s not the point here.
-Even with its standard dial layout and the usual set of features, the timekeeper is a tasteful and elegant take on a concept of a “pilot’s watch” intended for men that were dreaming about becoming fighter jet pilots in their childhood only to find themselves having a good, but depressingly boring job in the downtown and spending their evenings playing Il-2 and War Thunder simulators in their man caves.
+Even with its standard dial layout and the usual set of features, it is a tasteful and elegant take on a concept of a “pilot’s watch” intended for men that were dreaming about becoming fighter jet pilots in their childhood only to find themselves having a good, but depressingly boring job in the downtown and spending their evenings playing Il-2 and War Thunder simulators in their man caves.

 Upon re-reading the lead part of the article, I find that it indeed sounds sort of depressing, but, hey, if you can afford a toy that costs more than an above-the-average laptop computer your life is actually not as miserable as you can imagine!

-Sandblasted and treated with black PVD coating, the body of the watch sports that ominous matt black finish that most of us tend to associate with fire arms and tactical gear.
+Sandblasted and treated with black PVD coating, the body of the Chronograph Pilote sports that ominous matt black finish that most of us tend to associate with fire arms and tactical gear.

-There is a 30-minute and a 12-hour chronograph sub-dials at 12 and 6 hours respectively, a small seconds indicator with a high-contrast red hand at 9 o’clock, as well as the usual day of week / date aperture at 3 hours with an inevitable AEROWATCH inscription right above it.
-Nothing special about it, but it still a pleasure to note that all elements of the dial (including the luminous Arabic numerals and hour markers) are perfectly matched to each other, which basically means that the dial of the watch is as pleasant to look at, as it is easy to read data.
+There is a 30-minute and a 12-hour chronograph sub-dials at 12 and 6 hours respectively, a small seconds indicator with a high-contrast red hand at 9 o’clock, as well as the usual day of week/date aperture at 3 hours with an inevitable AEROWATCH inscription right above it.
+Nothing special about it, but it still a pleasure to note that all elements of the dial (including the luminous Arabic numerals and hour markers) are perfectly matched to each other, which basically means that the dial is as pleasant to look at, as it is easy to read data.

-Aerowatch is still not ready to reveal the recommended street price of the timekeeper, but I am pretty sure that it won’t be terribly expensive.
+Aerowatch is still not ready to reveal the recommended street price, but I am pretty sure that it won’t be terribly expensive.

 Build Quality: 5/5